TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-If we submit a message, a `POST` request is sent to `/`.
-This doesn't seem to be an important functionality.
+Submitting a message triggers a `POST` request to the `/` endpoint.
+This functionality does not appear to be exploitable or otherwise relevant.

 <br />